Date: 12 August 2018

-Two recent decisions have confirmed that very small differences between signs can be crucial where the opposition is based on likelihood of confusion.
+The following two decisions confirm that very small differences between signs can be crucial where the opposition is based on the likelihood of confusion.

-In the second decision (O/228/18), the mark applied for was MISTER CHEF to cover a range of bakeware, cookware and utensils in class 21.
-It was opposed on the basis of a likelihood of confusion with the earlier UK registrations for MASTERCHEF and MASTER CHEF covering kitchen utensils and containers in Class 21.
+In the second decision (O/228/18), the mark MISTER CHEF was applied for to cover a range of bakeware, cookware and utensils in class 21.
+This application was opposed on the basis of a likelihood of confusion with the earlier UK registrations for MASTERCHEF and MASTER CHEF covering similar kitchen utensil and container products in the same class.

 The opponent, Shine TV, also claimed that use of MISTER CHEF would take unfair advantage of the reputation of another earlier UK registration for MASTERCHEF which was registered for, amongst other things, a TV series in the reality genre in the field of cooking and food in Class 41.
 Due to its heavy merchandising of the MASTERCHEF brand, Shine TV claimed that the public were accustomed to seeing cooking goods related to the TV show and, consequently, might think that MISTERCHEF cooking goods were somehow related to the MASTERCHEF TV show.

-Weighing all the relevant ingredients up, the difference between the respective marks was held to be sufficient to avoid a likelihood of confusion.
-The Hearing Officer found that the relevant public would not make any link between, on the one hand, the contested mark and the goods covered by the application and, on the other hand, the earlier mark and the entertainment services for which it had a reputation.
+Weighing up all of the relevant ingredients, the difference between the respective marks was held to be sufficient to avoid a likelihood of confusion.
+The Hearing Officer found that the relevant public would not make any link between, firstly, the contested mark and the goods covered by the application and, secondly, the earlier mark and the entertainment services for which it had a reputation.
 Although the earlier mark had acquired at least a normal level of distinctive character through use for a TV show based on a competition to identify highly skilled chefs, Shine TV Ltd had not established that, at the relevant date, the UK public would have been aware of the merchandising of MASTERCHEF goods.